chenaciousD/website/content/projects/Dysutopia/index.md

 In 2019, I took a 2 month inspiration trip, traveling through Europe to investigate failed utopias and bicycles.
 Beyond the itinerary of the trip which I will later outline in this post.
 I wanted to write about two approaches that I took to this trip that I thought were interesting.

-# Dérive, psychogeography and wandering
+# Psychogeography and Dérive

 > The sudden change of ambiance in a street within the space of a few meters; the evident division of a city into zones of distinct psychic atmospheres; the path of least resistance that is automatically followed in aimless strolls (and which has no relation to the physical contour of the terrain); the appealing or repelling character of certain places—these phenomena all seem to be neglected.
 In any case they are never envisaged as depending on causes that can be uncovered by careful analysis and turned to account.
 — Guy Debord, Introduction to a Critique of Urban Geography

+TO COME
-"In a dérive one or more persons during a certain period drop their usual motives for movement and action, their relations, their work and leisure activities, and let themselves be drawn by the attractions of the terrain and the encounters they find there."
-(From "Theory of the Derive," 1956)
+Let yourself be drawn by the attractions of the terrain and the encounters you find there.

-**What is Dysutopia?**
+# What if you let learning drive your itinerary?

+TO COME
+Go to libraries.

+# The Itinerary

 # Helsinki, Finland
 - Tapiola